Category Archives: Prayer

 Tuesday – The results Are In

-I talked to my daughter on Tuesday, and confessed to the panic attack.
-She eased my mind.
+I talked to my daughter and son on Tuesday, and confessed to the panic attacks.
+They both eased my mind.
 I spent some time talking to my best friend at work about the whole situation, and she also eased my mind.
 I was going nuts wondering what the results were, but telling myself I’d hear Wednesday, and not to give into the urge to call and nag the doctor’s office.

-I’d made my favorite stew in a crock pot and realized I was out of cracker, so I decided to swing by the store during my lunch hour to grab lunch.
+I’d made my favorite stew in a crock pot and realized I was out of crackers so I decided to swing by the store during my lunch hour to grab some.
 The call came while I was standing in the middle of the cracker aisle at United Market Street at 19th and Quaker Ave.

 It is an aggressive, malignant cancer, that is probably estrogen based.